TROG111/SatNav/README.md

     a) you can add new locations one at a time by pressing the 'Save Current Location' button which will create a new entry named 'SatNav Location (nnn)'.

     b) you can edit the initial default locations in the Programming Board and add new entries (this is best used for bulk entry).
 Open the PB for LUA editing and access the code in the unit.tick(loadwp) trigger.
 Then simply edit or add new entries to this table.
+Once you have the new exntries in the table execute the 'l SatNav' command below (5e) to relad the table.

  5) With the latest DU patch, SatNav now has a command line capability this provides the following function by typing into the LUA Chat panel: